labex-labs/open-source-labs/python/python-mastery/lab-ex4-1-how-objects-are-represented/step1.md

 # Preparation

-Start this exercise, by going back to a simple version of the `Stock` class you created.
+Start this lab, by going back to a simple version of the `Stock` class you created.
 At the interactive prompt, define a new class called `SimpleStock` that looks like this: